-Via Negativa started out as a Blogspot blog on December 17, 2003, and moved to WordPress on April 1, 2006 (which explains the lack of comments on posts written before that date — I used Haloscan for comments at the Blogspot site, and couldn’t import them).
-I am deeply indebted to my cousin Matt Albright for free hosting and tech support from April 2006 until March 2009, when I finally bit the bullet and moved Via Negativa to a regular shared webhost.
+Via Negativa started as a Blogspot blog on December 17, 2003, and moved to an independently hosted WordPress installation on April 1, 2006 (which explains the lack of comments on posts written before that date — Dave used Haloscan for comments at the Blogspot site, and couldn’t import them).
+We’ve moved twice since then, and have been through half a dozen different WordPress themes at least.

-Via Negativa is also: a British prog-metal band, a Polish ambient-electro-rock band, a popular episode of The X-Files, and, oh yeah, a 2,000-year-old tradition of religious agnosis.
-Vianegativa.us was named with the last of these in mind.
-The Latin term has nothing to do with negativity as it is generally understood.
-It’s a way of trying to honor the inexpressable and to live with the questions, aware that ultimate realties cannot be apprehended directly.
+As its perhaps somewhat unfortunate name might suggest, Via Negativa didn’t begin life as a literary blog, but as a more tightly focused celebration of the unknown and the unknowable, in literature and science as well as in religion.
+The via negativa, a 2000-year tradition of religious agnosis most prominent in Eastern Orthodoxy, has nothing to do with negativity as it is generally understood.
+It’s a way of trying to honor the inexpressible and live with the questions, aware that ultimate realities can’t be apprehended directly.
 Meister Eckhart’s sermons and the Cloud of Unknowing are perhaps the best-known briefs for this perspective in the West, while the opening verses of the Tao Te Ching are a good example of a non-Christian via negativa.
-This blog began as a more tightly focused celebration of the unknown, the unknowable, and the mystic experience, and some version of that remains at the center of my worldview and informs almost everything I write.
-(See “This I don’t believe” for some important qualifications, however.)
-Emily Dickinson may have said it best when she wrote, “Nature is a stranger yet… those who know her, know her less/ The nearer her they get.”
+Though weighty religious and philosophical disquisitions long ago ceased to be a central feature of this blog, the name stuck.
+And why not?
+A kind of apophatic faith remains at the center of my worldview and informs almost everything I write.